-:: Principles of Drilling Fluid Control, 12th Ed. - iPad Edition
+:: Principles of Drilling Fluid Control, 12th Ed. - Tablet Edition

-Principles of Drilling Fluid Control, 12th Ed. - iPad Edition
+Principles of Drilling Fluid Control, 12th Ed. - Tablet Edition

 The fluid used in rotary drilling, once regarded only as a means of bringing rock cutting to the surface, is now recognized as one of the major factors involved in the success or failure of the drilling operation.
 In addition to lifting the cuttings, the drilling fluid must perform other, equally important functions directed toward the efficient, economical, and safe completion of the drilling operation.
 As attempts are made to drill deeper and consequently more hazardous wells, and to more fully exploit productive formations, the drilling fluid is expected to have physical and chemical properties that enable it to contend with a greater variety of well conditions.